 Sony BRAVIA XR Full Array LED 4K Ultra HD Smart Google TV

-The Sony X90J 4K TV sees the company behind the PS5 finally get its TVs in line.
-While last year’s Sony TV range was marred by inconsistent support for HDMI 2.1, this year’s range gets the input standard right, with two HDMI 2.1 ports for connecting next-gen games consoles.
+The Sony X90J 4K TV sees the company behind the PS5 finally gets its TVs in line.
+While inconsistent support for HDMI 2.1 married last year’s Sony TV range.

 There are two other HDMI 2.0 ports too for lower-specified consoles like the Nintendo Switch – and while some gaming TVs below have four ports at a 2.1 specification, we reckon most will do just fine with what the X90J offers.

-There are still a few lingering issues, including middling off-axis viewing and struggles with direct daylight – and the X90J will no doubt be beaten by the capabilities of its step-up X95J model for a small uptick in cost.
-Still, the Sony X90J succeeds in delivering stellar performance for a reasonable price.
+There are still a few lingering issues, including middling off-axis viewing and struggles with direct daylight – and the capabilities of its step-up will beat the X90J X95J model for a small uptick in cost.
+Still, the Sony X90J delivers stellar performance for a reasonable price.

 Samsung Class QN900A Smart Neo QLED 8K TV

 If you like the sound of the Samsung QN90A but want something a little more future-proof with an 8K display, the Samsung QN900A is the phone for you.